 The Great Hearts website is an important tool for communication.
-We encourage families to visit our website regularly to view communiqués, faculty contact information, updates on athletic and extra-curricular schedules and locations, and other school related events and information.
-Great Hearts Academies is committed to making its website usable by all people, including those with disabilities by meeting or exceeding the requirements of the Web Content Accessibility Guidelines 2.0 Level AA (WCAG 2.0 AA).
-We strive in making our site an equal playing field for everyone.
+We encourage families to visit our website regularly to view communiqués, faculty contact information, updates on athletic and extracurricular schedules and locations, and other school related events and information.
+Great Hearts academies is committed to making its website usable by all people, including those with disabilities.